Food Safety Worker Whistleblowers -- Food Safety Modernization Act

 It is difficult for most people to know about all the rules and put together all the information to win a whistleblower case.
 Some lawyers with experience in whistleblower cases will accept cases even when the client cannot afford to pay regular fees.
 The lawyer will trust the judge to award fair attorney fees after the client has won a favorable decision.
 Clients will benefit from shopping around for a lawyer as soon as possible after the employer’s first adverse action.
 Then the lawyer can help make sure the complaint gets filed on time and at the right place.
 The lawyer can also help make sure that the most important facts are disclosed in the first statement to the OSHA investigator.

 When you shop around for an attorney, look for attorneys who have experience in employment matters.
-For more information, see our site's attorney resources page.
+See workplacefairness.org’s employment attorney directory if you need to contact an attorney.

 Food and Drug Administration